CiscoDevNet/terraform-provider-mso/website/docs/d/fabric_policies_interface_setting.html.markdown

 * `port_channel_min_links` - (Read-Only) The minimum number of active links for the port channel.
 * `port_channel_max_links` - (Read-Only) The maximum number of links for the port channel.
 * `load_balance_hashing` - (Read-Only) The load balancing hashing algorithm for the Interface Setting.
-* `synce` - (Read-Only) The UUID of the SyncE Interface Policy to associate with this Interface Setting.
+* `synce_uuid` - (Read-Only) The UUID of the SyncE Interface Policy to associate with this Interface Setting.
-* `domains` - (Read-Only) A list of UUIDs of the L3 Domains to associate with this Interface Setting.
+* `domains_uuid` - (Read-Only) A list of UUIDs of the L3 Domains to associate with this Interface Setting.
-* `access_macsec_policy` - (Read-Only) The UUID of the access‑type MACsec policy to be associated with this Interface Setting.
+* `access_macsec_policy_uuid` - (Read-Only) The UUID of the access‑type MACsec policy to be associated with this Interface Setting.